Queen Elizabeth II dies aged 96: Royal family and nation in mourning - latest news

 The Queen, Britain's longest-serving monarch, has passed away at the age of 96 after 70 years on the throne.

+Charles, who has now ascended the throne and will be known as King Charles III, paid tribute to his much-loved mother.

+The King and Camilla, now the Queen Consort, will remain at Balmoral on Thursday night and return to London on Friday.

-Buckingham Palace confirmed on Thursday lunchtime that Her Majesty had been under medical supervision at Balmoral after her doctors had become "concerned" about her health.
+Buckingham Palace had confirmed on Thursday lunchtime that Queen Elizabeth II had been under medical supervision after her doctors had become "concerned" about her health.

+All of the Queen's children, as well as Prince William, who assumes the position of heir to the throne and will now be known as the Duke of Cambridge and Cornwall, travelled immediately to be with her.

 Queen Elizabeth II is survived by her four children, eight grandchildren and 12 great-grandchildren.